orbitdb/field-manual/01_Tutorial/01_Basics.md

   3. The **name** of the database
 3. The final part s the name you provided, which becomes part of the

-> *Note:* Misunderstanding OrbitDB addressing can lead to some very unexpected - sometimes hilarious, sometimes disastrous outcomes.
+> *Note:* Addresses that start with Qm… are typically CIDv0 content addresses, while addresses that start with zdpu…. are CIDv1.
+Misunderstanding OrbitDB addressing can lead to some very unexpected - sometimes hilarious, sometimes disastrous outcomes.
 Read more in Part 2: Thinking Peer to Peer to learn more.

 #### What just happened?

 Your code created a local OrbitDB database, of type "docstore", writable only by the user that created it.

-- The `options` defines the paramaters for the database we are about to create.
+- The `options` defines the parameters for the database we are about to create.
   - `accessController: { write: [orbitdb.identity.publicKey] }` defines the ACL, or "Access Control List".
 In this instance we are restricting `write` access to ONLY orbitdb instances identified by our particular `publicKey`
   - `indexBy: "hash"` is a docstore-specific option, which specifies which field to index our database by